Sunday book pick: A queer middle-aged woman goes off track in Miranda July’s novel ‘All Fours’

 Like in most midlife crises, sex here is also the central dilemma of existence.
 As a queer woman who has been with both men and women, the (ir)rationality of desire, heightened by the body’s rejection of sexual desire and the mind’s indifference to sexual motive is suddenly confronted when an opportunity strikes to do something totally out of the normal confines of age, sexuality, and social position.
 An insatiable hunger for sex surprises the narrator, almost rebooting her system.

 One could read All Fours as a menopause novel or a novel about midlife crisis – yet, neither would suffice.
-What makes All Fours so fun, so sexy, is the outrageous possibility of a woman behaving like an utethered man – driving off without a map, pursuing one’s animal desires, and pretending the storm that you have kicked up is hardly of any inconvenience.
+What makes All Fours so fun, so sexy, is the outrageous possibility of a woman behaving like an untethered man – driving off without a map, pursuing one’s animal desires, and pretending the storm that you have kicked up is hardly of any inconvenience.
 When the family and home are upended by the narrator’s transgressions, she’s not made to pay a price for it – instead, she negotiates by reshaping her marriage.
 Harris and she are now open for business, with other parties, of course.

 Battered and on all fours, she cannot be knocked down anymore.
 But, crawling is moving too.